braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide.md

 {% endtabs %}

 __Adjust Constraint for Device Orientation__<br>
-Adjust the constraint in `viewWillTransition()` because the subclass assumes responsibility for keeping the constraint synced during layout changes.
+Adjust the respective value in `viewWillTransition()` because the subclass assumes responsibility for keeping the constraint synced during layout changes.

 ### Custom Modal In-App Message